samumantha/instructor-training/content/lesson-design.md

   things they have learned, strengthen connections between them, and consolidate long-term memories.
 Asking learners for feedback can be an effective consolidating prompt as providing feedback demands some reflection on what has been learned.
-- **Limit concepts**:  It is important to limit the number of concepts introduced in a lesson, but
+- **Counting new concepts**:  It is important to limit the number of concepts introduced in a lesson, but
   this can be hard!
 Planning your lesson with a concept map can help you not only identify key concepts and relationships, but also to notice when you are trying to teach too many things at once.